shsagir/play-area-sync/docs/ssh-keys.md

 IvP1bffus+WdY75 you@localhost
 ```

-MIND THE DIFFERNCE BETWEEN PUBLIC AND PRIVATE KEY!
+MIND THE DIFFERENCE BETWEEN PUBLIC AND PRIVATE KEY!
 The above is multi-line only for readability.
 Please remove the line breaks from the SSH key when adding it to the Dashboard.
 The key should start with `ssh-rsa`, `ssh-dss` or `ecdsa-sha2-nistp...` if not, it's probably not a supported version.

 You can also [import your GitHub keys](/access-methods#toc-github-ssh-key-import).